BrailleRapSP/BrailleRapSP/docs/assembling.rst

 Add the pulleys on the left support

-Locked these supports uing 2 M3x30mm BTR bolts and nylstop M3 bolts
+Locked these supports using 2 M3x30mm BTR and nylstop M3 bolts

 Be sure that pulley support allowing the endstop attachment is in right into the lower part